Let’s talk about the best Nike shoes for nurses.

 The heel has the distinctive Air Max support for shock absorption.
 Some extra cushioning at the forefront of the shoe provides more support without the added bulk.

-The shoe has a rubber sole with a waffle fill outsole for multi-surface traction.
+The shoe has a padded tongue and a rubber sole with a waffle fill outsole for multi-surface traction.
 There are also reflective design components on the shoes to make them stand out in dimly lit settings.

-The Air Max heel support is also ideal for those who spend a lot of time standing up or walking.
-Plus, this shoe has good traction so it could be a nice replacement for a slip-resistant shoe.
+The Nike Air Max Torch heel support is also ideal for those who spend a lot of time standing up or walking.
+Plus, this shoe has good traction, so that it could be a nice replacement for a slip-resistant shoe.

 It comes in a variety of colors, including variations of white and black, so it should be suitable for a nurse’s attire.
 Overall, this shoe combines support and comfort.